 Healthy and Happy

-We feed Purina Pro Plan salmon and beef dog foods.
-Add in 4 oz. of some treats 3 times a week, raw beef liver, sardines, salmon, raw chicken wings, boiled eggs, lightly cooked assortment of vegs and fruit.
+Our puppies love Diamond Naturals small breed puppy food topped with a 1/2 tsp of NuVet supplement and they do very well with it.
+They also receive a pre/probiotic treat and a 1/2 tsp of coconut oil daily.
+We feed our adults Purina Pro Plan salmon and beef dog foods.
+Add in 4 oz. of some treats 3 times a week, raw beef liver, sardines, salmon, raw chicken wings, any fresh, raw meat, fed to dogs of any age, should be frozen for a minimum of 48 hours, before being defrosted in a fridge, then being fed.
+This is a basic principle to kill pathogens.
+There are other principles such as 80% protein, 10% bone & 10% offal, as well as a minimum of 5 different proteins per week. boiled eggs, lightly cooked assortment of vegs and fruit.
 Be sure to check what foods are ok for your dogs to consume.
 Of course you may want to go all natural or figure out your own feedings.
 They also get a serving of the NuVet supplements.
 We give them 1 tsp Coconut oil per 10 lbs daily on top of food or in a syringe without needle, some just are picky eaters, lol.
 Coconut oil is a super food for your dog and yourself.
 A word about lauric and capric acid Coconut oil is loaded with a very powerful antimicrobial fatty acid called lauric acid, also found in breast milk.
 In the body, lauric acid is converted to monolaurin, which is a potent antiviral, antibacterial and antiprotozoal substance.

 Coconut oil also contains another fatty acid: capric acid.
 Capric acid is present in very small amounts in goat’s milk and cow’s milk, but is abundant in tropical oils, including coconut oil and palm kernel oil.